watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-custom-service/custom-search-client-setup-guide.md

 ### Setup your client for your Custom Service

+This starter kit is to provide additional details and example code for setting up your client for your Custom Service.
+For more details, please refer to the [official documentation](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-search-customsearch-add#setup-custom-service-client).

 To set up your client for as your **Custom Service** for your Search Integration, you will need to be using a custom client for your Watson Assistant, as opposed to the default **web chat** client.

 When your search skill is set up to use a Custom Service through your client, any `/message` request in which a search is executed will return back to the client to complete the search.
 Your custom client will have to intercept the responses to these message requests, and check if a search was requested in `output.actions`.
 If a `search` request is returned to your custom client, you will have to make the search on the client side, and then return the search results in the subsequent `/message` request.